top of page

 • 2 min read

 Alternatives to standard freeze-drying are generally evaluated based on their ability to remove moisture while maintaining the structural and biochemical integrity of the product.
+In this article, I will discuss several innovative techniques that serve as alternatives to traditional lyophilization methods.

 Here are the alternatives currently available: